OUR 100% NATURAL and ORGANIC PLEDGE

 If your skincare product does not expire in a year or less then it most likely contains harmful preservatives and other ingredients that are synthetically made.

-There is very little research on the effects synthetic chemicals have on botanical ingredients.
+There is very little research on the effects synthetic chemicals have on botanical ingredients when combined in a product recipe.
 It’s possible that they render ineffective the botanical’s naturally active components and can override the botanical healing power in the natural ingredients.
 I look forward to finding more information about this.

 Companies that say that they are all-natural and contain ingredients like phenoxyethanol, polysorbate 40, etc. are not telling you the whole truth.
 It’s best to do your own research by going to www.cosmeticdatabase.com and plugging in your product or ingredient and learn about its toxicity rating and other important health information.